 Step 3.
 Determine key periods for your brand that will influence content

 Take a look at the yearly calendar for your organization.
-Highlight any key periods that will correlate with important marketing and content campaigns.
+Highlight any key periods that will correlate with important marketing and content calendar campaigns.
 For example, many businesses will want to create marketing promotions that align with the holidays and sale season of Q4.
 Your organization might also host or sponsor industry events.
 If you run a local business that gets involved in community events, you might want to check local calendars to mark when these events will arise.

-Any of these occurrences might influence the type of content you create and the campaigns you run, and should therefore be included on your calendar.
+Any of these occurrences might influence the type of content you create and the campaigns you run, and should therefore be included on your content calendar.

 You have now likely mapped out a few campaigns related to events and seasons that impact your brand.
-Now, the time has come to determine the campaigns that will fill the time in between.
+Now, the time has come to determine the content calendar campaigns that will fill the time in between.
 Keyword research, studying the trends impacting your industry, and doing competitive research can all provide you with ideas to inspire campaigns throughout the year.